In more complex codebases, a single customer interaction will often involve multiple services and languages. For example, maybe you want to:

-Optimizely provides Full Stack SDKs for most major languages.
+Optimizely provides Feature Experimentation SDKs for most major languages.
 This guide describes common use cases for multiple languages, demonstrates how to get started with multiple languages, and addresses some common implementation questions.

-If you plan to use multiple SDKs, we strongly recommend using SDK versions released after April 2018 (version 2.0 or later for most of the Full Stack SDKs).
+If you plan to use multiple SDKs, we strongly recommend using SDK versions released after April 2018 (version 2.0 or later for most of the Feature Experimentation SDKs).
 These versions generate a v4 datafile with full Feature Management support that works across all version 2.0 SDKs.

-For help with choosing the correct SDK version or versions for your particular implementation, contact Optimizely Support.
+For help choosing the correct SDK version or versions for your particular implementation, contact Optimizely Support.

 If you have existing projects using pre-v2.0 SDK versions released before April 2018, you can still use them across multiple languages.
 However, there are some important restrictions: